fokhei/retroarch-launcher/README.md

-# RetroArch Launcher
+# RetroBarrel

-a alternative launcher for RetroArch, using same playlist architecture for download thumnail and includes some custom features by context menu.
+a frontend for retro game and emulator
 Build by Electron + Typescript + React

 # install dependencies